 By gathering and anonymising data, we create snapshots of industry trends and forecasts.
 For example, we are currently collating and analysis a range of digestate data and can benchmark participants submissions against our data.

 The AD Certification Scheme (ADCS) is the only certification scheme in the UK that assesses the all-round safety, environmental and operational performance of anaerobic digestion (AD) plants.
 It is a key element of ADBA’s best practice programme, which encompasses all our work on improving standards in the industry.
 The Scheme provides an independent audit process and report, which is a useful tool for operators to ensure they are meeting required standards and identify how they can improve.
-Developed by ADBA with extensive engagement with industry stakeholders, it aims to support the industry to be a mature and thriving sector that delivers consistently excellent projects and continued professionalism.
+Developed by ADBA with extensive engagement with industry stakeholders, it aims to support the industry to be a mature, safe and thriving sector that delivers consistently excellent projects and continued professionalism.

 ADBA’s network of experts put on courses on the latest and most salient topics.
 Here are examples of our recent training and Learning & Development events, many of which are run annually: